 3. Define Milestones; Nurture Your Customers

 The next step SaaS company owners should take is to mark events that trigger you to engage your users, step by step.
 Once a user has activated their trial, the real work begins.
-In order to design an effective nurturing program, to guide users smoothly through their trial and end up motivating them to become ready-to-buy customers, you should define certain important events that you expect to occur, and plan how to work toward making each event happen in sequence.
+To design an effective nurturing program you should define certain important events that you expect to occur.
+And then you should plan how to work toward making each event happen in sequence.
 Often called milestones, these events are types of micro-conversions that happen during a free trial.
 These are indicators of whether or not the user interacts with the product and takes advantage of the features in the way you want them to.

 For instance, if your SaaS product is an email marketing platform, your milestones can be:

 - Drafting an email campaign

 Based upon these milestones, you will be able to send relevant content in order to enrich the user’s experience and convert them into a paying customer.

 Onboarding and lead-nurturing emails are some of the most effective tools used to increase SaaS conversion rates.
 Both during and after a free trial, your leads need to be treated with special care.
 Sometimes, all that users need is a little push in the right direction in order to be converted.

 Make sure that the autoresponders you send are optimized and tested for better results.
 For example, after a sign-up, a “welcome” email is your first introduction to the user.
 So it needs to be perfect – personal and memorable.
 Following the “welcome” email, you need to send some triggered emails based on your user’s actions.
 Actions include frequency of logins, completing milestones, etc. It makes their journey personalized and case-specific to their product-use habits.